DrDonk/recoveryOS/README.md

 ## Acknowledgements
-This tool wraps several other great open source software.
+This tool wraps is based on great open source software.
 Thanks to the authors of those tools.

 * macrecovery.py - https://github.com/acidanthera/OpenCorePkg
 * qemu - https://www.qemu.org